forrestdavis/PublicModelsAPI/README.md

 ## Wildcards

-Finally, I've added two variables which may be useful.
+I've added two variables which may be useful.
 These can be inserted as targets and a larger set of items will be checked.
 The wildcards are:

 \$SG maps to English third person singular verbs